 On 10 December 2019 it was announced the commencement of the drilling of the horizontal section of the Kyalla 117 N2-1H appraisal well, along with the advancement of the vertical well evaluation.
-The following was noted

-- The JV has elected to land the horizontal well within the Lower Kyalla shale, at a depth of ~1800m true vertical depth ("TVD"). - The horizontal section will be approximately 1,000-2,000 metres. - On completion of drilling, the horizontal section will be fracture stimulated and production tested.
+The joint venture ("JV") elected to land the horizontal well within the Lower Kyalla shale, at a depth of ~1800m true vertical depth ("TVD").